Agnieszka Pilchowa: Life in the interbellum

 In her late teens, Pilchowa married a local man.
 The post-World War I political situation made her life complicated.
-As an ethnic Pole, she was forced by the authorities of Czechoslovakia to leave her village and move to the Second Polish Republic.
-Her property was confiscated.
-Furthermore, in late 1910s she divorced her husband, citing rape as one of the reasons.
+As an ethnic Pole, she was forced by the authorities of Czechoslovakia to leave her village and move to the Second Polish Republic, and her property was confiscated.
+In the late 1910s she divorced her husband, citing rape as one of the reasons.

 Pilchowa settled in the town of Wisła, but in 1919 she returned to Czechoslovakia and went to Prague, where she took part in a series of scientific experiments at the University of Prague.
-Her powers of precognition, ability to see events before they happened, was officially confirmed.
-President Tomas Masaryk and his daughter Alicia were so impressed with her, that he asked her to stay in Prague and work for him, but the clairvoyant refused and returned to Wisła.
+Her alleged powers of precognition, ability to see events before they happened, was officially confirmed.
+President Tomas Masaryk and his daughter Alicia were so impressed with her that he asked her to stay in Prague and work for him, but she refused and returned to Wisła.

-Together with a new husband Jan and their two children, Agnieszka settled in a house in Wisła.
-She claimed that it was her guardian angel that had told her to live in this town.
-Also, the angel found her a spot on a hill in Wisła, where in 1931 the Pilch family completed a spacious villa called “Sfinks” (Sphinx).
-The name was a gesture towards Julian Ochorowicz, who lived nearby.
-The house also was the main office of the Hejnal Spiritual Knowledge monthly, where several people came asking for advice.
-After World War II it was turned into a popular rest-house.
+Now with a new husband, Jan, and their two children, Agnieszka settled in a house in Wisła.
+She claimed that it was her guardian angel that had told her to live in this town, an that the angel had found her a spot on a hill in Wisła, where in 1931 the Pilch family completed a spacious villa called “Sfinks” (Sphinx).
+The name was a gesture to Julian Ochorowicz, who lived nearby.
+The house also was the main office of the monthly Hejnal Spiritual Knowledge, where several people came asking for advice.
+After World War II, it was turned into a popular rest home.